a-zahi2002/Nexus_KPI/DATABASE_SETUP.md

 ### Step 4: Test Your Setup

-1. Return to the Nexus application
+1. Return to the SabraLeos application
 2. Log in with the email and password you created
 3. You should now have full access as a Super Admin